TeachBooks/mirror_mude_book/book/multivariate/events.md

 Venn diagram of the events A and B, and AND probability.
 ```

-Thus there are two ways we have of describing the same probability:
-- intersection
-- AND

-we will use these interchangeably.

-Keep an eye out for related (English) words: both, together, joint, ...

 ###

 The OR probability or union of the events A and B, $P(A \cup B)$, is defined as the probability that either one of the two events happen or both of them.
 This probability can be computed as